Upon initial submission, the

 This is likely to be necessary following each review, to ensure any issues identified from the initial checks have been satisfactorily addressed.

-Having thoroughly considered the automated package report, and addressed all issues raised within that report, Handling Editors should paste the following checklist items into the issue, and ensure that all items are able to be checked prior to proceeding to delegate reviewers.
+Having considered the automated package report, and addressed all issues raised within that report, Handling Editors should check the following items before assigning reviewers.

 - Any issues raised during initial processing by EiC have been resolved (or there were none).

 goodpracticechecks, statistical anomalies, and other details of the report do not appear to be major problems and can be directed to reviewers for further scrutiny.

 - Either (i) this package is aiming for a bronze badge, or, (ii) for packages aiming for silver or gold badges, the authors have clarified which of the four aspects listed in the “Guide for Authors” section on silver badges they intend to fulfil.